wbcbz7/sndlib-watcom/README.md

 * **HW resources:** i8254 timer 2 in mode 0 (interrupt on terminal count) + port 0x61 for speaker control

-  extremely prone to IRQ0 jitter/latency, any CPU mode switches during DOS/BIOS calls obviously result in occasional crackling and whining, giving a scratched vinyl record-like appearance. someone can find that aesthetic, but most of you would quicky dump it for a better sound device :)
+  extremely prone to IRQ0 jitter/latency, any CPU mode switches during DOS/BIOS calls obviously result in occasional crackling and whining, giving a scratched vinyl record-like appearance. someone can find that aesthetic, but most of you would quickly dump it for a better sound device :)

   although timer values written to the i8254 are 8-bit, they need to be rescaled by the conversion table depending on the stream sample rate; created upon `open()`, and passed to conversion routine as `parm2`